 The chicken and mushroom pie has a crispy pastry curst with toasty, warm chicken and a creamy sauce that enrobes each forkful.
 Additional entrée specials on their board included lamb with mint jelly (only available on Sundays), roast beef and Yorkshire pudding, and salmon and sweet potato fishcake.
-Most of the ingredients, including the lamb, are locally sourced.
+Most of the ingredients are locally sourced.

 Dessert choices may include a Sticky Banana Cake, a comfort classic made with homemade vanilla ice cream and topped with caramel drizzle.
 Moist layers of sweet and sticky cake will really hit the spot!

 Another popular dessert at Olveston House is the Eton Mess.
 This summertime treat is made of meringue, whipped cream, and fresh berries.
 Eton Mess is named after a dessert served at Eton College in England’s Berkshire County.

 Olveston House is open daily for breakfast, lunch, and dinner.
 Wednesday night includes a Barbeque Buffet.
 Friday night hosts their informal ‘Pub Night’.
 On Sundays, they offer a Traditional Roast with all the trimmings, or fresh local Fish on the Grill.